KEYWISE-PHC/SSD/README.md

 ## Repository Information
 This repository contains the development of our S.S.D GROUP COURSEWORK ASSIGNMENT 'PASSWORD HYGIENE COACH'.
 The project is built in Flutter using Dart as our main programming language for backend work & Visual Studio Code (VSC), it follows professional development practices.
 In addition to this, we have included numerous files evidencing our commitment to producing well-structured, organised deliverables.
 Using a Kanban board, we allocated tasks between us fairly and equally amongst ourselves.

-All information below comprises all relevant project information from both our solution design document (SDD) and supporting module content.
+All information below comprises all relevant project information from both our solution design document (SDD) & supporting module content.

 ## Project Overview
 The following information will aim to summarise project information in accordance with the 'Secure Software Development' assignment specification.
+Our project team consists of five members that collaboratively developed a password hygiene coach (PHC) as a mobile application built with Flutter, written in Dart within Visual Studio Code (VSC), and a local SQLite database (DB).

 ### Team Member Roles:
-- **FRONTEND**: MAAHIA, KEISHA
-- **BACKEND**: MAHBOUBA, HALA, ARTEM
+- **SECURITY LEAD** (Mahbouba) – Responsible for leading threat modelling process and testing efforts, as well as reviewing codebase, & conducting system vulnerability checks, plus SQL

+- **DOCUMENTATION LEAD** (Keisha) – Led the creation/organisation of project management tools, handled task allocation, in addition to the drafting, editing & formatting of all documentation

+- **DEVELOPMENT TEAM** (Hala, Maahia, Artem) – Focused collective efforts on the full-stack, backend, and frontend development of the mobile application, polishing the UI layout, & the bulk of code tasks

 ### Project Summary
 This document intends to outline the design of a ‘PASSWORD HYGEINE COACH’ that will help users generate strong passwords, assess strength, and adopt effective password protection practices without sending secrets to a server.
 We aim to be able to create a user-centred mobile software application that allows us to teach users how to effectively deploy secure passwords, assess user-suggested password strength/security, & help users deploy password protection practices into their day-to-day lives.